Journey Claims NSW

 What is a journey claim?

-Were you aware that in New South Wales (NSW), you are protected by workers’ compensation when traveling to and from work if there is a real and substantial connection between the accident that caused your injury and your employment?
-These types of claims are referred to as “journey claims.”
-This article aims to explain the circumstances in which you may qualify for workers’ compensation during your commute, identify the occupations in NSW that are definitely covered for journey claims, and outline any other situations where journey claims are justified.
+Were you aware that in New South Wales (NSW) you may be protected by workers’ compensation when travelling to and from work if there is a real and substantial connection between the accident that caused your injury and your employment.
+These matters are called “journey claims”.
+This guide explains when commute injuries are covered, which occupations in NSW are definitely covered, and other situations where journey claims may apply.
+For help, see Jameson Law – Workers Compensation.

-According to the workers’ compensation laws in NSW, your journey to work begins when you depart from your home and extends until you arrive at your employer’s premises.
+Under NSW workers’ compensation laws, your journey to work begins when you leave home and continues until you arrive at your employer’s premises.

-It is essential to understand that your employer’s boundary is not limited to the specific shop, office, or site; it can encompass areas such as shopping centres, office buildings, and car parks.
+Your employer’s boundary is not limited to a single shop, office or site.
+It can include shared areas such as shopping centres, office buildings and car parks that form part of the approach to your workplace.

 What does ‘real and substantial connection’ mean?

-• You are compelled to work late on a project and while driving home in a storm that impairs your visibility, you are involved in a severe accident.
+• You are required to work late on a project and, while driving home in a storm with poor visibility, you are involved in a serious crash.

-• You are called in to work with very short notice and in your haste to arrive on time, you trip down some stairs at the train station.
+• You are called in at short notice and, hurrying to make your start time, you trip on stairs at the train station.

 • Coal miners